Affording Your Education

-Award decisions are made during the admission process, and are based on both merit and need.
+Award decisions are made during the admission process.
+All students are considered automatically for merit awards; if you wish to be considered for need-based financial assistance, you must also submit the CSS Profile with your application.
 International students not receiving an award at the time of admission will not be eligible to receive one in future years.

 International students are prohibited from working outside the University by the United States government.
 Per government regulations, on-campus employment is limited and part-time, and therefore not a significant source of income.